Metastability cascades and prewetting in the SOS model: Mixing time upper bounds

 \subsection{Reducing the mixing time to \texorpdfstring{$\log n$}{log n} ceiling}

 Let us introduce the notation for the mixing time of SOS dynamics at parameters $\beta,\lambda$ on $\Lambda_n$ with floor at height $0$, ceiling at height $\ell$, and height $0$ boundary conditions.
 Our reduction of the ceiling from $n$ to $\log n$ uses the general censoring inequality of~\cite{PWcensoring}.
 A similar argument at $\lambda =0$ can be found in~\cite[Section 6.3]{CLMST14}.
-The censoring inequality says that if started from a maximal initial state in a monotone dynamics, the configuration, and its total-variation distance is only increased if pre-specified updates are ignored at pre-specified times.
+The censoring inequality says that if started from a maximal initial state in a monotone dynamics, the total-variation distance of the configuration at time $t$ to stationarity can only increase if pre-specified updates are ignored at pre-specified times; furthermore this can only stochastically increase the law of the configuration at time $t$.
 While this usually refers to ignoring updates at certain sites for the Glauber dynamics, we apply it to censor moves that would take the SOS dynamics below or above certain heights, effectively imposing different floors/ceilings on the Glauber dynamics.
 This application of censoring was also used in~\cite[Theorem 2.2]{CLMST14}.

 \begin{definition} A censoring scheme for an SOS Glauber dynamics chain $X_t$ prescribes a sequence of times $t_0<t_1<...$, subsets $V_i$ of $\Lambda_n$, and heights $a_i<b_i$ such that between times $[t_{i-1},t_i]$, the only updates that are permitted are those that move heights of vertices in $V_i$ and only if they move them between $a_i$ and $b_i$. \end{definition}